Ten years have passed since the 2007/08 global financial crisis. Our company reporting in mid-2008 said: “It’s a headwind with…

 They tried building themselves a container home next to Bruno’s workshop, but zoning restrictions, consent complications and “a lack of willingness to think outside the box” by bureaucrats, meant they had to give it up and sell it on.

-Instead they’ve been consigned to moving multiple times in the past few years with their five-year-old child.
+Instead they’ve been consigned to moving multiple times in the past few years with their school-age child.

-When their landlord in Napier wanted their rental home back two years ago, they found a place in Havelock North they could afford and relocated.
-“We were paying $350 per week, but when we went to renew after our 6-month lease ended, the landlord said she needed to put up the rent to market value, to $460pw.
+But when we went to renew after our 6-month lease ended, the landlord said she needed to put up the rent to market value, and increased our rent by 30%.
 She wasn’t entirely honest with us when we first took on the house.”

-They stayed on another year before moving to Te Awanga in “a very sweet but tiny 2BR house”, paying $380pw.
+They stayed on another year before moving to the coast in “a very sweet but tiny 2BR house”, paying $390pw.
 They hope to be there longer, but they’re on a 12-month lease, after which they’ll go onto a periodic tenancy (per landlord’s wishes and rental norms), meaning tenancy can be terminated at any time with 90 days’ notice.

 “We’re treading water, wondering if there’ll be a big wave or not.
 We’re just waiting for the market crash,” she jokes.